The BEST Vegan Feta Cheese

 Bonus points for a processor with a tamper because that helped us immensely with getting the mixture going.
 If you don’t have one, you’ll just need to stop and scrape down the sides really well and more often.

-How to Use Vegan Feta Cheese
+How to Use Homemade Vegan Feta Cheese

-This recipe results in a beautiful block of vegan feta cheese that you can slice, cube, toss into salads and pasta dishes, top your sandwiches and pitas, and even eat right outta the fridge
+This recipe results in a beautiful block of vegan feta cheese that you can slice, cube, toss into salads and pasta dishes, top your sandwiches and pitas, and even eat right outta the fridge.

 If you’re making this for an event where the feta will be in a salad or out of the fridge for several hours, this freezer trick is GOLD.
 Cube as desired, freeze it overnight, and add it to the salad or other dish right before you leave.